Skip to main content

 Frequently Asked Questions

-How many kilometers per hour is 1 knot exactly?
+How many kilometers per hour is 1 knot?

-Why do ships and planes use knots instead of kilometers per hour?
+Why do we use knots instead of kilometers per hour in aviation?

 Conversion Tips & Tricks